SampleEnvironment/SECoP/protocol/specification/descriptive.rst

 .. acc-property:: meaning

     A JSON object regarding the accessible meaning.
-It has the same specification as the module `meaning` property.
+It has the same specification as the module `~mod.meaning` property.

 .. acc-property:: checkable